aaron-coding/OmniFive/README.md

-Gigrr
+OmniFive
 =====

-Gigrr is a clone of Fiverr.com
+[OmniFive](http://www.omnifive.com) is a Fiverr.com clone built with Rails and Backbone.js.

+It Implements the MVC architecture pattern and uses associations to keep track of orders along with their individual order "extras".